-Violation Type Violation Date Explanation Corrective Action Public Notice Rule Linked to Violation 9/22/2023-2/27/2024 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Violation Type Violation Date Explanation Corrective Action Public Notice Rule Linked to Violation 8/20/2023-2023 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+CSWR-Texas has implemented improved procedures to ensure timely public notifications.
+Public Notice Rule Linked to Violation 12/1/2023-2023 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
 CSWR-Texas has implemented improved procedures to ensure timely public notifications.

-\Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, People in apartments, nursing homes, schools, and businesses).
+^{}Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, People in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.